EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 ## The Spark of Something Larger

 What began as a heartfelt gift was clearly becoming something greater.
-We set the story in a stylized 19th-century metropolis, recorded a gravelly narrator intro on my phone, and wrote quick lore snippets for districts and factions.
+We set the story in a stylized 19th-century metropolis, wrote quick lore snippets for districts and factions.

-One rainy October afternoon, as the kids argued over whose turn it was, inspiration struck: what if they could play together?
+One rainy October afternoon, inspiration struck: what if they could play together?
 Multiplayer felt wildly ambitious for a one-person side project—but the idea stuck.
 Their immediate, resounding “YES!” sealed the next milestone.

 :::info Developer Reflection
 Building those first prototypes taught me two enduring lessons:

-1. **Listen to your audience, even if they’re under ten.** The systems that made it into the core loop—survival, exploration, reactive story beats—were forged by their reactions.
+1. **Listen to your audience, even if they’re under twelve.** The systems that made it into the core loop—survival, exploration, reactive story beats—were forged by their reactions.
 2. **Embrace the scope creep fueled by excitement.** Ambition can be scary, but it transformed a tiny hobby into a world worth sharing.
 :::